Can I Use HSA or FSA Funds for Recovery Equipment?

 Is Recovery Room Direct an authorized retailer for these brands?

 Yes.
 Recovery Room Direct is an authorized dealer for Therabody, Kahuna Chair, Dynamic Cold Therapy, Dreampod, Golden Designs, Maxxus Saunas, Dynamic Saunas, and all brands we carry.
-Purchases come with full manufacturer warranties.
-Our recovery specialists are available before and after your purchase to help you understand product specifications relevant to your LMN documentation.
+Purchases come with full manufacturer warranties, and our specialists can help you understand the specifications relevant to your LMN.
 Call us at (888) 500-5675.

 Authorized Dealer All major brands, full warranty